NuggMD

 In addition to Ativan, lorazepam is also known under Lorazepam Intensol and Loreev XR.

 Both cannabis and Ativan are used to relieve symptoms of anxiety, leading people to question whether it’s safe or effective to take them together.
-It might seem like a natural match at first, but there may be potential for dangerous interactions, leading medical professionals to caution against mixing cannabis and benzodiazepines.
+It might seem like a natural match, but it may cause dangerous interactions.
+Medical professionals caution against mixing cannabis and benzodiazepines.

-There is also evidence that cannabis may affect how the body metabolizes benzodiazepines like Ativan.
-According to the most recent research, cannabinoids like CBD inhibit the CYP3A4 enzyme, which the body uses to break down medications, including lorazepam.1 A spreadsheet released by Penn State’s College of Medicine corroborates the idea that cannabis impacts the metabolism of lorazepam, increasing its effects.
+There's some evidence that cannabis may affect how the body metabolizes benzodiazepines like Ativan.
+According to the most recent research, cannabinoids like CBD inhibit the CYP3A4 enzyme, which the body uses to break down medications, including lorazepam.1 A spreadsheet released by Penn State’s College of Medicine corroborates the idea that cannabis impacts the metabolism of lorazepam, increasing its side effects.

 There’s also evidence that cannabis may directly affect the way the body’s GABA receptors work.
 Ativan, as a benzodiazepine, works by influencing the body’s GABA receptors so that any additional interference could have unexpected consequences.